-APIs can be tricky to understand as a beginner, but will quickly become a valuable tool for you as a web application developer.
-As you continue to explore APIs, you’re next step is to learn to use some of the popular APIs, like:
+APIs can be tricky to understand as a beginner but will quickly become a valuable tool for you as a web application developer.
+As you continue to explore APIs, your next step is to learn to use some of the popular APIs, like:

-To help you learn your next API fast, Educative has created an API Course Collection.
-This collection features a growing list of short courses that help you pickup APIs quickly with hands-on practice.
-At the end, you’ll earn a certificate that shows your mastery of the API that you can share on your Linkedin and resume.
+To help you learn your next API fast, Educative has created an API course collection.
+This collection features an ever-growing list of short courses, like the ones linked above, that help you pick up APIs quickly with hands-on practice.
+In August 2022 alone, we released over 30 courses for APIs across many different industries and uses.
+In the end, you’ll earn a certificate that shows your mastery of the API that you can share on your LinkedIn and resume!

 Join a community of more than 1.5 million readers.
 A free, bi-monthly email with a roundup of Educative's top articles and coding tips.